You are currently viewing No more laundry: a journey in grief

 So that morning, after the guys were done cleaning the garage, I went in and saw the plastic bag and suitcase sitting conspicuously out in the open.
 I knew it was time to do the laundry.
 Tentatively, I sat on the floor and opened the bag and suitcase.
 I remembered seeing him in the outfit I pulled from the bag.
 His shoes were worn according to the way he walked.
 I pictured him as I best remember him: on the track field.

 My brother, Matthew, was a runner when he was younger.
 He still holds a local 5k record (his time is 15:03) for that run.
 This is a fact that I proudly announce to any running enthusiast who will listen.
-Even if they don’t want to listen, I slip the information in.
+I slip the information in even if they don’t want to listen.

 The last load of laundry

 I loaded the washer with his clothes and said, “Matt, this is the last time I’m doing your laundry!”
-As kids I would often wash his clothes and was always irritated when mom asked me to do his laundry.
+As a kid, I often washed his clothes and was always irritated when mom asked me to do his laundry.
 There won’t be another load, there wouldn’t be another chance to complain about having to do his laundry.

 The laundry of grief

 I don’t think grief ever fully leaves us as we live here on this earth.
-It becomes an unwanted companion that we can’t get rid of, so we learn to live with it.
-It is at this juncture that we have to come to terms with what will we do with that unwanted companion called grief.
+It becomes an unwanted companion we can’t eliminate, so we learn to live with it.
+It is at this juncture that we have to come to terms with what we will do with that unwanted companion called grief.

 There’s another load of laundry I had to do after Matthew died.
 I combined that load of laundry with the laundry of grief I still held onto after my mother died.
 She died a little more than five years before Matthew.